Skip to article frontmatterSkip to article content

 For linear equations like the heat equation, the solution method is extremely simple: convert to the spectral domain, determine the time evolution of the coefficients ck(t)c_k(t), and then convert back to the physical domain.
 The modes of the heat equation are decoupled in the spectral domain, so we can solve the ODEs for each mode independently and very efficiently.

-Nonlinear terms: pseudospectral methods
+Nonlinear terms require pseudospectral methods

 For nonlinear systems like Burgers’ equation or reaction-diffusion equations, it’s often not possible to convert the entire PDE into a concise spectral form.
 Instead, we need to “roundtrip” the solution between the physical and spectral domains at every evaluation.
 This is a bit more complicated, but it’s still possible to solve the problem efficiently.
 Methods that involve a roundtrip between the physical and spectral domains are called pseudo-spectral methods.